 There are a variety of options to choose from when it comes to getting to the Sambadrome on parade night.
 You can take a taxi, the subway (metro), or our no hassle roundtrip sambadrome shuttle transfer.
 You should avoid taking the bus to the Sambadrome during Rio Carnival.
 While the Rio buses are generally safe and inexpensive, on Samba parade nights traffic to the Sambadrome is a nightmare, so public buses will not be able to drop you off within comfortable walking distance of the venue.

-In terms of both cost, convenience and safety, your best bet is our round trip shuttle transfer.
-For less than the price of a taxi, our shuttle bus will pick you up from a pick up at or close to your hotel and drop you off within two blocks of the entrance to your sector of the Sambadrome.
+In terms of convenience and safety, your best bet is our round trip shuttle transfer.
+Our shuttle bus will pick you up from a pick up at or close to your hotel and drop you off within two blocks of the entrance to your sector of the Sambadrome.

-When you’re ready to leave the shuttle will take you back to your hotel, with drop off points located all along Copacabana, Ipanema, and Leblon.
-For your convenience, our shuttle Bus will depart the Sambadrome every 80 minutes after midnight, corresponding to the end of each Samba School procession.
+When you’re ready to leave the shuttle will take you back to your hotel, with drop off points located in the main touristic neighborhoods.
+For your convenience, our shuttle bus will depart the Sambadrome every 80 minutes, corresponding to the end of each Samba School procession.
 You really can’t beat it!
 Book your roundtrip Sambadrome Shuttle transfer today!

 The Coopertramo taxi company services odd numbered sectors and can be reached at +55 21 2560-2022 OR 2560-1474.
 The Coopatur taxi company serves the even numbered sectors and can be reached at +55 21 3885-1000.

 Even if you are not using one of the government-authorized companies, the driver can still get you within reasonable walking distance from the Sambadrome.
 During Rio Carnival price gauging is not uncommon.
 Make sure you tell the driver which sector your seats are in, and establish the price before hopping in.